Yaslen Clemente Shows Off Killer Curves In Revealing Workout Ensemble

 Internet sensation Yaslen Clemente certainly motivated fans around the world on social media after she shared a workout series starring herself on Friday, June 26.
 The bombshell took to her Instagram account to post the content for her 1.9 million followers, and it quickly caught the attention of thousands.

-Still, it was her curvaceous and fit figure that stole the show in the series, as she showcased her physique with a revealing workout outfit.

-Her top consisted of a grey sports bra with two thin straps that went over her shoulders and down her back.
-The garment did not conceal much of her assets as it tightly hugged her figure.
-The top was also designed with a plunging neckline that exposed an ample amount of her cleavage.
-Further on display was the model’s chiseled core, as the garment was quite cropped, reaching just below her chest.
+Yaslen’s top consisted of a gray sports bra with two thin straps that went over her shoulders and down her back.
+The garment, which did not conceal much of her assets, tightly hugged her figure.
+The top was also designed with a plunging neckline that allowed her to expose an ample amount of her cleavage.
+Further on display was her chiseled core, as the garment was quite cropped, reaching just below her chest.

-She teamed the revealing top with an equally revealing pair of white booty shorts.
-The shorts were very tight on the model and had no trouble showcasing her curvaceous hips and pert derriere.
-As the bottoms were also high-waisted, they again drew attention towards her slim midriff.
+The model teamed the top with an equally racy pair of white booty shorts.
+The shorts were very tight on the model as she had no trouble showcasing her curvaceous hips and pert derriere.
+As the bottoms were also high-waisted, they again drew attention toward her slim midriff.

-The model did not indicate where she was located exactly in the post.
+Yaslen did not use a geotag to indicate where she was located.
 Meanwhile, in the caption, she expressed that “thick thighs save lives.”
-She also revealed where her shorts were from, before directing fans to the link in her bio, which contained custom diet and fitness plans.
+She also revealed where her shorts were from, also directing her admirers to the link in her bio, which contained custom diet and fitness plans.

 The sizzling series received a great deal of support from fans, amassing more than 25,000 likes since going live two hours ago.
 An additional 288 followers also took to the comments section to praise Yaslen.